fridrich/plugin.audio.rtsplayradio/README.md

  - [x] Overview over all the shows.
  - [x] List shows by topic.
  - [x] Manage a list of your favourite SRF shows and get a list of your recently aired favourite shows.
  - [x] Browse the content (shows, newest audios, most listened) of specific channels.
+ - [x] Search audios and shows.
  - [x] Live Radio.

 ## Installation